mworrell/mod_chatpage/README.md

 The chat-selector, presence, chat-messages and chat-form are all separate components which can be placed independently on a page.

+All messages are logged in the database.
+It is possible to scroll back and load older messages.

 Admin Chat
 ----------